Eastern Pacific Ocean Tropical Tuna Purse Seine

 TUNACONS

-After working for several years with WWF, the Ecuadorian government, and key partners on a fishery improvement project (FIP) the Ecuadorian purse seine tuna fishery entered the Marine Stewardship Council (MSC) full assessment process on October 1, 2020.
-The full assessment process is expected to be completed by the end of October 2020.
+After working for several years with WWF, the Ecuadorian government, and key partners on a fishery improvement project (FIP), the Ecuadorian purse seine tuna fishery entered the Marine Stewardship Council (MSC) full assessment process on October 1, 2020 and received MSC certification on July 7, 2022.

 Critical issues challenging the fishery include overcapacity of the fishing fleet and the impact of the use of FADs on tuna populations and other marine species (e.g., sharks).